jborean93/ansible-content/MakingTheDoubleHop/MakingTheDoubleHop.md

 ```

 This sets the become plugin that is run for this task to be the `runas` plugin.
-This plugin is specifically designed for Windows hosts.
+The `runas` plugin is specifically designed to work with Windows hosts.
-It can also be set through the `ansible_become_method` variable on the host/group vars simplifying the task definition.
+The become plugin used can also be set through the `ansible_become_method` variable on the host/group vars simplifying the task definition.

 ```yaml
 become_flags: logon_type=new_credentials logon_flags=netcredentials_only
 ```

-These are special flags for `runas` which tells it to only use the become credentials specified for any outbound authentication attempts, like accessing the file server specified.
+These are special flags for `runas` which tells it to only use the credentials specified for any outbound authentication attempts, for example when accessing a file server.
-The default behaviour without these flags would be to run the whole module process as the user specified which may be undesirable if the credentials provided is not a valid Windows user.
+The default behavior without these flags would be to run the whole module process as the user specified.
+For just solving the double hop problem we only need it for outbound authentication so the become flags limit the scope in which the credentials are used.

 ```yaml
 vars: